-Many hand knitting patterns are published, often in garter stitch, using slits that one may think of as larger “buttonholes” to create a range of interesting fabrics.
+Many hand-knitting patterns are published, often in garter stitch, using slits that one may think of as larger “buttonholes” to create a range of interesting fabrics.
 Trying to produce such slits single bed, without the use of additional strands of yarn and in turn, having yarn ends to weave in, leaves few options.

-Repeat steps 1-5 until for the number of bound off stitches required; the last stitch in the group is then transferred onto the adjacent needle to its left.
+Repeat steps 1-5 until the number of bound-off stitches required is met; the last stitch in the group is then transferred onto the adjacent needle to its left.
 The bottom edge of the “buttonhole” is now complete.
-To make the top edge of the buttonhole/ slit bring its corresponding needles out to hold, cast on the desired number of stitches with latch tool from right to left.
-In order to best accomplish this with COR set KM for holding, push empty needles back to A position, knit up to now empty “buttonhole” needles bring empty needles out to hold insert latch hook from back to front through below the last stitch now knit on the right twist tool clockwise bring empty needles out to hold come up between the first 2 needles on the group’s right continue with latch tool bind off, the last loop in the chain is hung on needle already holding 2 stitches from the last bind off transfer tighten up loop
+To make the top edge of the buttonhole/ slit bring its corresponding needles out to hold, and cast on the desired number of stitches with the latch tool from right to left.
+In order to best accomplish this with COR set KM for holding, push empty needles back to A position, knit up to now empty “buttonhole” needles bring empty needles out to hold insert latch hook from back to front through below the last stitch now knit on the right twist tool clockwise bring empty needles out to hold come up between the first 2 needles on the group’s right continue with latch tool bind off, the last loop in the chain is hung on needle already holding 2 stitches from the last bind off transfer tighten up the loop

 return “buttonhole” stitches into needle hooks, back to B position

 COL: set KM to slip in both directions and move to right COR: cancel holding, adjust tension, knit across remaining stitches to LCOL: cancel slip <–>, continue knitting This version is from an ancient Brother manual, always test techniques on swatches using the yarns intended for the final piece